cloud-agnost/agnost-website/server/storage/storage.md

 ### Create bucket

 You can create a bucket by calling the `createBucket` method.
 It creates a new bucket with the specified name.
-By default if this method is called within the context of a user session, it also assigns the `userId` of the session to the bucket metadata.
+You can specify additional information to store with each bucket using the **`tags`** which is a JSON object (e.g., key-value pairs).

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" } ]}>